matus-chochlik/oglplus/README.txt

    to additional directories to search when looking for 3rd-party headers like GL/glew.h, GL3/gl3.h, etc.

+ * LIBRARY_SEARCH_PATHS [<empty>]: (semicolon-separated) list of paths to additional directories to search when looking for 3rd-party compiled libraries like GL, GLEW, glut, png, etc.

  * OGLPLUS_WITHOUT_GLEW [Off]: Do not use GLEW even if it is available, this requires GL3/gl3.h to be installed.